zoxon/explosiv/README.md

 ```

 > Tip: You can omit the `import Explosiv from 'explosiv'`, unless you want to use `Head`.

+### Benefits of using Explosiv over something like React

+- Very easy to learn
+- Super duper fast (mainly because of using ESBuild)
+- No need to `render` or `hydrate` on the client-side
+- No need to server large Javascript bundles on the client-side (React, React-DOM, webpack, unecessary polyfills)
+- Pages load fast and run very smoothly, aiming always for 100% Lighthouse scores

+### Improvements over Dhow

+- Use Explosiv without importing it everywhere, just write your code!
+- Allows use of `<>` (aka Fragment tags) everywhere

 ## Advanced usage